metabrainz/musicbrainz-server/INSTALL.md

         sudo make install
         cd ..

-    To build our collate extension you will need libicu and its development headers, to install these run:

-        sudo apt-get install libicu-dev pkg-config

-    With libicu installed, you can build and install the collate extension by
-    running:

-        cd postgresql-musicbrainz-collate
-        make
-        sudo make install
-        cd ..

     Note: if you have forgotten to clone the repository with the `--recursive` option, this won't work.
 In that case, you should run the following and then try again:

         git submodule init
         git submodule update

 2. Setup PostgreSQL authentication

     For normal operation, the server only needs to connect from one or two OS